Zhengjiexu/xu-group/content/authors/admin/_index.md

 - Visitors
 ---

-Xu is a PhD student of condensed matter physics at the Southern China Normal University.
-His research interests include plasmonic, pervoskite solar cell and other photovolatic devices.
+  Xu is a PhD student of condensed matter physics at the Southern Normal University.
+He received his Ph.D degrees from Institute for Advanced Materials (IAM) Academy of Advanced Optoelectronics, Southern Normal University, China, in 2022.
+Xu as the main contributor published more than 18 technical articles with a total IF over 30.
+He has over 5 granted and patents.